History of Maharashtra: Mughals

+Gond kingdoms

+Although Islamic rulers dominated most of Maharashtra region after the fall of Deogiri Yadavas, in the Vidarbha region of present-day Maharashtra—and adjoining areas of present-day Telangana, Chhattisgarh, and Madhya Pradesh—the Gond tribal people established kingdoms that remained free until the advent of the Mughals.
+From the reign of Akbar to that of Aurangzeb, the Gonds were vassals of the Mughals.
+During the reign of Aurangzeb, Gond king Bakht Buland Shah accepted Islam and founded the present-day city of Nagpur.
+Centuries earlier, Khandkya Ballal Sah, a 13th-century Gond king, founded the walled city of Chandrapur in southern Vidarbha region.
+The last Gond ruler was pensioned by Maratha leader Raghuji Bhonsale, who founded the Nagpur kingdom.

+Early European possessions

+Portugal was the first of the European powers to establish ports and colonies in India.
+Their possessions in present-day Maharashtra included the island of Mumbai, the port of Chaul, and area around Vasai on the Konkan coast.
+Portuguese colonies in India were ruled by a Portuguese viceroy based in Goa.
+The Portuguese ceded Mumbai to the British as a dowry when the Portuguese princess, Catherine of Braganza, married Charles II, the British monarch in 1661.
+Under Chimaji Appa, the Marathas took Vasai and Salsette Island from the Portuguese in 1739 and ruled these regions until 1774.

-Maratha Empire (1674–1818 CE)
+Maratha Empire (1674–1818)

-The Maratha Empire dominated the political scene in India from the middle of the 17th century to the early 19th century.
+The Maratha Empire dominated the political scene in the Indian subcontinent from the beginning of the 18th century to the early 19th century.
+Maharashtra was the center of the Maratha Empire, with its capital being the city of Pune and briefly Satara as well.

 Chhatrapati Shivaji Maharaj

-Shivaji was the founder of the modern Maratha empire; his policies were instrumental in forging a distinct identity for the Marathi people.
-He was born in the Bhonsle clan, sometime in the period 1627 to 1630.
-Shivaji carved out an enclave from the declining Adilshahi sultanate of Bijapur that formed the genesis of the Maratha Empire.
-In 1674, he crowned himself as the Chhatrapati (Monarch) of his realm at Raigad Fort.
-However, to achieve this he not only had to fight the Mughals and the Adilshahi but also many Maratha Watandars.
-These Watandars considered their watan a source of economic power and pride and were reluctant to part with it.
-The Watandars even initially opposed the emergence of Shivaji, because their economic interests were affected.
+Chhatrapati Shivaji Maharaj was the founder of the Maratha Empire.
+He was born in the Bhonsle clan in 1630.
+Shivaji carved out an enclave from the declining Adilshahi sultanate of Bijapur that formed the seed of the Maratha Empire.
+To build his territory, he fought not only the Mughals and the Adilshahi, but also many Maratha Watandars.
+The Watandars considered their watans (plots of land) as sources of economic power and were reluctant to part with them.
+They even initially opposed the emergence of Shivaji, because their economic interests were affected.
+In 1674, Shivaji crowned himself as the Chhatrapati (monarch) of his realm at Raigad Fort.

-Shivaji was an able administrator and established a government that included such modern concepts as a cabinet (ashtapradhana mandala), foreign affairs (dabir) and internal intelligence.
-He established an effective civil and military administration, built a powerful navy and erected new forts (e.g. Sindhudurg Fort) and strengthened old ones (e.g. Vijaydurg Fort) on the west coast of Maharashtra.
-He died around April 3, 1680, of dysentery.
+Shivaji was an able administrator and established a government that paid the generals and ministers a salary rather than granting them jagir (fiefs).
+He established an effective civil and military administration, built a powerful navy, and erected new forts (e.g. Sindhudurg Fort) and strengthened old ones (e.g. Vijaydurg Fort) on the west coast of Maharashtra.
+He died around April 3, 1680.

-After Shivaji died, Mughal emperor Aurangzeb launched an attack on the Marathas that led to a war lasting 27 years.
-The death of Aurangzeb in 1707 ended the war and initiated the decline of the Mughal Empire.